Selesterkft/sel-db/README.md

 |SENT_ATTENTION|SentAttention|
 |**FINAL**|Final|

 Possibly important ones are bolded.
-The connection needs to be in the `LoggedIn` state in order to process a request, it cannot be done while in the `Initialized` or `Connecting` state. _Sel-db_ will wait till the connection is fully established, so use [initiateConnection](#initiateConnectionsqlConfig).
+The connection needs to be in the `LoggedIn` state in order to process a request, it cannot be done while in the `Initialized`, `Connecting` or `SentClientRequest` state. _Sel-db_ will wait till the connection is fully established, so use [initiateConnection](#initiateConnectionsqlConfig).

 This method is not async, so it will return the state at the moment it was called.